Building Rapport: 10 Best Ways to Instantly Build Trust in Sales

 There’s clear evidence that top sales reps listen more than talk in the discovery call.

 Saleshacker found that the “highest yielding” B2B sales conversations hovered around a 43:57 talk-to-listen ratio.
-So, on average, top sales professionals speak 43% of the time and the prospect speaks 57% of the time.
+So, on average, top sales professionals speak 43% of the time, and prospects speak 57% of the time.

 building rapport: listen more than you talk